 If you changed all the speakers in the audio system, then you need to check that there is no interference between them.
 If there is no proper order followed in arranging the speakers, there is a possibility that the sound waves of a speaker are being disturbed by another.
 You may need to call an expert to have it properly set up.

-Q: Why does my head unit has no power?
+#Q3: Why does my head unit have no power?

 Problem with alternator